 Not sure about this dressing?
 Try balsamic, citrus, lemon, poppy seed, or honey mustard dressing.

-Make it your own with these easy add-ins!
+Make this garden salad your own with these easy add-ins!

 - Cheese Topping: Shredded cheddar, feta, goat cheese, or Parmesan.